verifyica-team/verifyica/CONFIGURATION.md

 **Notes**

-- `verifyica.engine.threads=platform` can be used to force use of platform threads on a Java version that supports virtual threads.
+- `verifyica.engine.thread.type=platform` can be used to force use of platform threads on a Java version that supports virtual threads.

-- When using platform threads, `verifyica.engine.threads.platform=ephemeral` can be use to create ephemeral threads;
+- When using platform threads, `verifyica.engine.thread.type.platform=platform-ephemeral` can be use to create ephemeral platform threads;
   - new thread per class
   - new thread per argument (when argument supplier parallelism is greater than 1)